 With the current standards established by the ESRB, developers, publishers, and localizers of games released in North America can follow standards for each rating.
 Retailers selling those games can also follow these standards to help prevent children from obtaining games that may not be suited to them.

-Though regulation systems can be perceived as restrictive, they permit game industry members the freedom to develop and localize content targeted for mature audiences without risk of complaints from parents or censorship due to inconsistent product labeling.
+Though regulation systems can be perceived as restrictive, they permit game industry members the freedom to develop and localize content targeted for mature audiences without risk of parental complaints or censorship due to inconsistent product labeling.

 The IARC system provides a method for publishers to classify and rate digital games while reflecting “the unique cultural differences among nations and regions.”
 The process provides ratings for multiple release locales while allowing publishers to make necessary adjustments and save time and money through a unified service.